-Ken Boyd is currently lecturer in philosophy at the University of Toronto at Scarborough.
+Ken Boyd is currently a postdoc in the Department for the Study of Culture at the University of Southern Denmark.
 His philosophical work concerns the ways that we can best make sure that we learn from one another, and what goes wrong when we don’t.
 You can read more about his work at kennethboyd.wordpress.com.

 Marko graduated summa cum laude from DePauw University.
 He will be pursuing a MSc in International Relations at the London School of Economics.
 His main interests are in issues of nationalism, sovereignty, and epistemology.